 General issues for experiments

-Move to appropriate place in notes: It was agreed that proponents should not publish specific claims or precise measurements about the subjective performance of their proposal in the CfP test.

-This section was reviewed Thursday 19 April afternoon.
+This section was reviewed in the opening plenary on Wednesday 3 October and at XXday XX October afternoon.

 Group coordinated experiments have been planned as follows:

-“Core experiments” (CEs) are the coordinated experiments on coding tools which are deemed to be interesting but require more investigation and could potentially become part of the main branch of JEM by the next meeting.
+“Core experiments” (CEs) are the coordinated experiments on coding tools which are deemed to be interesting but require more investigation and could potentially become part of the draft standard by the next meeting.

+A CE is a test of a specific fully described technology in a specific agreed way.
+It is not a forum for thinking of new ideas (like an AHG).

 A description of each experiment is to be approved at the meeting at which the experiment plan is established.
 This should include the issues that were raised by other experts when the tool was presented, e.g., interference with other tools, contribution of different elements that are part of a package, etc. The experiment description document should provide the names of individual people, not just company names.

 Software for tools investigated in a CE will be provided in one or more separate branches of the software repository.
-The software coordinator will coordinate the creation of these branches.
+Each CE will have a “fork” of the software, and within the CE there may be multiple branches established by the CE coordinator.
+The software coordinator will help coordinate the creation of these forks and branches and their naming.
 All JVET members can obtain read access to the CE software branches.
-The access method will be announced on the JVET reflector within two weeks after the meeting.

-During the experiment, further improvements of the planned experiment can be made
+During the experiment, revisions of the experiment plans can be made, but not substantial changes to the proposed technology.

+The CE description must match the CE testing that is done.
+The CE description needs to be revised if there has been some change of plans.

+The CE summary report must describe any changes that were made in the process of finalizing the CE.

 By the next meeting it is expected that at least one independent cross-checker will report a detailed analysis of each proposed feature that has been tested and confirm that the implementation is correct.
 Commentary on the potential benefits and disadvantages of the proposed technology in cross-checking reports is highly encouraged.
 Having multiple cross-checking reports is also highly encouraged (especially if the cross-checking involves more than confirmation of correct test results).
 The reports of cross-checking activities may (and generally should) be integrated into the CE report rather than submitted as separate documents.